Top tips to start BBQing

 Gas: The main selling point of gas BBQs?
 Control.
 You can set temperatures much more easily- so the risk of burnt outsides and raw insides is minimised.
 The heat’s also much more consistent, so you won’t get issues with uneven cooking.

-And it’s perfect if you’re cooking for big groups.
-That’s because you can rely on it to keep going even when you’re doing multiple batches.
+Bigger gas BBQs are perfect if you’re cooking for larger groups.
+That’s because you can rely on them to keep going even when you’re doing multiple batches.
 Plus, they’re easier to get started than a charcoal BBQ- as you’ll see below.

 What do I need before I start BBQing?